 Carbohydrates (AKA Sugar and Fiber) Causes Inflammation

-While “sugar” has been a bad word for some time now, let’s remember that all plants are primarily made up of sugar.
-Even if it starts in a “complex carb,” it ultimately gets broken up into glucose, fructose, and other sugars.
-Not surprisingly, there is a huge host of studies that demonstrate that sugar is a leading cause of inflammation .
+While “sugar” has been deemed unhealthy for some time, let’s remember that all plants are primarily made up of sugar.
+Even if it starts as a “complex carb,” it ultimately gets broken up into glucose, fructose, and other sugars.
+Not surprisingly, there is a huge host of studies that demonstrate that sugar is a leading cause of inflammation.

-One of these studies demonstrated that a relatively small 50g dose of sugar causes a spike of C-reactive protein (CRP) along with other inflammatory markers just 30 minutes later and remains elevated for some time .
+One of these studies demonstrated that a relatively small 50g dose of sugar causes a spike of C-reactive protein (CRP) along with other inflammatory markers just 30 minutes after consumption and those levels remains elevated for some time.
 Another study similarly showed that eating 50 grams of carbohydrates resulted in increased levels of inflammatory marker Nf-kB.

 What about fiber?
-The problem with fiber is heat.
-Heat generated by constant fermentation in your gut (have you ever looked outside at compost pile in the winter?
+The problem with fiber is that it causes heat.
+Heat is generated by constant fermentation in your gut (have you ever looked outside at a compost pile in the winter?
 It’s steaming right?).
-Your gut that sits directly on top of your reproductive organs.
-Your reproductive organs that designed to function at a very specific body temperature and damaged greatly by heat .
+Similarly, your gut sits directly on top of your reproductive organs.
+Your reproductive organs are designed to function optimally at a very specific body temperature and their function can be negatively influenced by heat.

 While many individual studies and large meta-analyses of multiple studies have implicated carbohydrate consumption with inflammation, there is indeed good news.
 The effects are reversible as demonstrated by a 2014 study which showed that reducing carb intake resulted in lower inflammatory markers in their body.

-These findings all support the theory that carbohydrate consumption can cause inflammation; given what we know about inflammation, it only makes sense to limit carbohydrate intake.
+These findings all support the theory that carbohydrate consumption may cause inflammation; given what we know about inflammation, it only makes sense to limit carbohydrate intake.

 Many Plants Contain Toxic Inflammatory Chemicals

 One of the most obvious but seemingly overlooked facts is that plants are living creatures that do not want to die.
-Because they can not move, plants product toxins to protect themselves from fungi, insects, and animal predators alike.
-Of the thousands of plants that have been tested, a vast majority including domesticated plants we routinely eat contain their own unique set of toxins, sometimes numbering in the few dozen.
-When plants are damaged, via predation or harvest, some plants greatly increase their natural pesticide levels and may at times reach acute toxicity levels to humans .
+Because they can not move, plants produce toxins to protect themselves from fungi, insects, and animal predators alike.
+Of the thousands of plants that have been tested, a vast majority including the domesticated plants we routinely eat contain their own unique set of toxins, sometimes numbering in the few dozen.
+When plants are damaged, via predation or harvest, some plants greatly increase their natural pesticide levels and may at times reach acute toxicity levels to humans.

 How dangerous are these natural pesticides?
-Well because humans eat such a wide range of food and are difficult to control in day to day activity, animal studies are often best, particularly when looking at the potentially toxic effects of plants.
-For example, feeding alfalfa sprouts (which contains a toxin called canavanine) to monkeys causes a lupus-like syndrome ( an immunological inflammatory disorder) .
-On a similar, but more morbid note, the mortality rate of grazing cattle is estimated to be around .5-.7% due to toxic exposure of ingested plants .
+Well because humans eat such a wide range of food animal studies are often best, particularly when looking at the potentially toxic effects of plants.
+For example, feeding alfalfa sprouts (which contains a toxin called canavanine) to monkeys causes a lupus-like syndrome (an immunological inflammatory disorder).
+On a similar, but more morbid note, the mortality rate of grazing cattle is estimated to be around .5-.7% due to toxic exposure of ingested plants.